rawho/assBOT/README.md

 ## Few Tips
 - Probably if you follow above steps, You will get a pdf file, Inside it you can see that the code snippets is not highlighted, inorder to enable it, you can change the settings of the extension **Markdown PDF**

-- for that press `ctl + ,` it will open the settings.
+    for that press `ctl + ,` it will open the settings.

-- from there go to **extensions** and **markdown pdf**, scroll down and  change the highlight style.
+    from there go to **extensions** and **markdown pdf**, scroll down and  change the highlight style.
 There is a dropdown.
 You can select any one from it.
 My suggestion is *a11y-dark.css*
+- for converting to pdf instead of searching, you can just right-click, there you can see the option to export